Captain Jasmin Costelo Labarda, 34, fulfilled in 2010 one of her wildest dreams in life – to finally pass the Master Mariner’s examination.

 We are the young generation – so sa atin dapat magmula yung love-concern sa country natin.

 Indeed, Capt.
 Labarda is a source of pride and inspiration among Filipino people.
-Hopefully, more migrant workers, particularly women, would be empowered more to bring the house down whatever field they’re into.
+Hopefully, many more migrant workers, particularly women, would be inspired by her story.

 What can you say about Capt.
 Labarda’s feat?

-Share us your thoughts by writing a comment below!
+Share your thoughts by writing a comment below.